adamhemzal/svelte-navigator-v4/README.md

 > Simple, accessible routing for Svelte.

+**This is the fork of svelte-navigator to work with the Svelte v4**

 Svelte Navigator is an accessible and relatively lightweight Single Page App Router inspired by [react-router](https://github.com/ReactTraining/react-router) and [@reach/router](https://github.com/reach/router).